 ‘Cleaning?’
 I hear the shock in her voice.

 ‘Yes.
 It’s taken a global pandemic, but I’m… cleaning.’

 ‘That’s good,’ she says.
 ‘I’ll leave you to it.’

 The cleaning continues.
 There is not an inch of house left untouched.
-Chris even pops out and buys another mop — definitely an essential according to the expert on TV.
+Chris even pops out and buys another mop — essential according to the expert on TV.
 I feel calm and in control.
 And then, the last job, the mopping.

 Of all the extra cleaning measures, it’s the three-mop system that causes the problem.
 I accidentally mix up the mops, and then use so much bleach, I have to go outside to avert an asthma attack.

 While I sit on the patio, breathing in the fresh spring air, Chris stays inside.
-He runs from window to window, a tea-towel over his nose and mouth, trying to let in some air to dilute the toxic fumes.
+He runs from window to window, a tea towel over his nose and mouth, letting in air to dilute the toxic fumes.

 Suddenly, it all feels too much.
 I take my newly disinfected phone from my pocket and text my friend.
 ‘I’m having a mopping meltdown.’

 Chris steps outside, removing the tea towel from his face.

 ‘I’m sorry,’ I tell him.
 ‘I wish we hadn’t watched that bloody programme.’